emmajanedrews/base-template/_posts/2018-04-26-3-tips-that-will-help-get-your-offer-accepted.md

 {% include pullquote.html %}

 **3. Ask yourself if you’re willing to pay above appraised value.** A lot of sellers are looking for buyers who are willing to do this.
-Basically this means if your offer for a home is $330,000 but that home’s appraisal ends up being $320,000, the seller will expect you to pay the difference in cash for the agreed-upon price.
+Basically, this means if your offer for a home is $330,000 but that home’s appraisal ends up being $320,000, the seller will expect you to pay the difference in cash for the agreed-upon price.

 Of course, you also want to work with a good agent who will aggressively look for the perfect home for you.